yukimasano/linear-probes/README.md

 ## Reference

-If you use this code, please cite the following paper:
+If you use this code, please consider citing the following paper:

 Yuki M. Asano, Christian Rupprecht and Andrea Vedaldi.
 "A critical analysis of self-supervision, or what we can learn from a single image."
 Proc.
 ICLR (2020)